Are your strategic plans fully fleshed out and ready to go? Here are 10 keys to achieving more of your goals this year.

 Change is the only certainty.

-Applying a Business Agile mindset will allow you to adapt your strategic plans and:
+Applying a an Agile, continuos mindset to strategy will allow you to adapt your strategic plans and:

 - Continuously monitor your surroundings, scanning for early signs of strategic disruptions